ajeetgill/TCP-Socket-to-HTTP-server/ReadMe.md

 - If file is sent - a 200 response message should be sent back
 - If file does not exist - a 404 response message should be sent back
 - If any other error occurs - a 404 response message should be sent back

+## Coming up next,

+Basically the next thing we're gonna do to upgrade our server.

+- [ ] handle form submission on `form.html` - POST request